aaronluch/Project4-adlucian/README.md

     amounts of reads at 114, however insertion remained low at only 18 reads.
 Additionally, the unstable methods, (Selection & Heap) also had a similar outcome, with selection only having 18 reads, and Heap having 91 reads.
     * When it came to the writes, Insertion had the overall least amount, with 18 writes in total.
-Trailing that, both Heap and Selection had 27 writes, and Bubble Sort in last place with 45 writes.
+Trailing that, Selection with 27 and Bubble Sort having 45.
+Heap ended in last place with 81 writes.
     * Insertion Sort, against the 3 other sorting algorithms, performed best in this scenario.
   * Implications:
     * In terms of stability, Bubble and Insertion Sorts maintained the original order of items with equal keys,